jschaub30/ubuntu_setup/README.md

 # ubuntu_setup
-Setup a new Ubuntu install
+Install common packages in a new Ubuntu install

 Usage:
 ```